- 1 The Angel of God Guides John through Revelation

 Satan’s desire to be raised above the angels was cut down by Christ.

-Here, Jesus, as the Spirit of Christ, declares His victory over the Spirit of the Antichrist.
+Here, in the end of the story, the Spirit of Christ declares His victory over the Spirit of the Antichrist.

 1. We worship Christ now, because He is our Lord.
 After the LORD’s Day, Christ will submit to God that God may be all in all, and we will only worship God.